Announcement of contract awards

 Key Rules

-- Awards to the SBA under Section 8(a), awards to foreign firms for overseas performance, and contracts exempted from synopsis under 5.202(a)(1) are excluded from this requirement.
+- Awards to the SBA under 8(a), certain foreign contracts, and contracts exempted under 5.202(a)(1) are not subject to this requirement.

 - Local Announcements